-The generator has got a 59cc four-stroke engine which produces 12000 starting watts and 9500 running watts of energy.
-This would give you enough power to handle a decent variety of household goods including an air conditioner, freezer and many others.
+The generator has got a 59cc four-stroke engine that produces 12000 starting watts and 9500 running watts of total power output.

-It’s also a very solid generator for construction jobs.
+It’s also a reliable choice for construction jobs.
 Even the most energy-hungry tools like 220V MIG welders will run with it.

 3. Duromax XP12000EH

 Duromax XP12000EH, AKA “The Beast” is one of the top-performing ultra-duty hybrid generators.

 Dual fuel generators generally come highly recommended over the conventional gens since they offer you more freedom and flexibility.

 In case you run out of one source of fuel you can easily switch to another type.